 A nonprofit donor management system that works for you

 The donor management tools built into Funraise are intuitive and help you track and nurture donor relationships.
-From one simple platform, you've got access to everything below.
-But hey, just to warn you, some of this stuff is exclusive to our paid product.
-So if you see something you want but don't have, hit us up so we can talk features.
+From one simple platform, you've got access to everything a growing nonprofit needs.
+A fundraising platform that connects to a donor management database means it's easy and in your budget.

 Track donor retention rates